-The city is known as the ‘craft beer capital of America’ and is home to more than 120 breweries of various sizes.
-Craft beer connoisseurs can go for a tour in most of these establishments, or take part in annual events such as the San Diego International Beer Competition.
+The city is known as the ‘craft beer capital of America’ and is home to more than 150 breweries of various sizes.
+Craft beer connoisseurs can go for a tour in most of these establishments or enjoy one of the many events celebrating the city's craft beer scene, such as the San Diego International Beer Competition.

 Food and wine in San Diego